Skip to content

 All three types support a background gradient layer underneath — so you can combine a linear gradient base with aura blobs on top, for example.

-Every palette generates a complete shade scale from 50 to 950, plus true tints (base to white), shades (base to black), and tones (base to grey).
+Every palette generates a complete shade scale from 50 to 950, plus true tints (base to white), shades (base to black), and tones (base to gray).
 You can export as Tailwind config, CSS custom properties, JSON, or a plain hex list.

 The palette editor also includes a contrast checker with WCAG AA/AAA badges, OKLCH fine-tuning sliders, and palette-wide hue/saturation/lightness adjustments.